A Retelling of Shinto Myths 1: Izanagi and Izanami

 Izanagi braced himself.

-- In the original tale, upon leaving the underworld, Izanagi blocked the entrance with a huge boulder.
-It was then that the infamous curse of a thousand per day was screamed by an infuriated Izanami.
+In the original tale, upon leaving the underworld, Izanagi blocked the entrance with a huge boulder.
+An infuriated Izanami then howled the infamous curse of a thousand per day.

 - The Izanagi Shrine in Awaji, Japan, is dedicated to this ancient couple.